-To make sure that the induced security notion stays sensible, we will restrict to only polynomial prefixes of H's view.
-That is, we consider only things that happen during polynomially-sized prefixes of H's view.
-Here, the size of a view-prefix is the concatenated size of all inputs and outputs on H's ports.
+To make sure that the induced security notion stays sensible, we will restrict our attention to polynomial prefixes of H's view.
+That is, we consider only things that happen during polynomially-sized prefixes of H's view.9 Here, the size of a view-prefix is the concatenated size of all inputs and outputs on H's ports.